Pregnancy week 36: Your week by week pregnancy guide

 - Your vaginal discharge will thicken and may even be tinged with blood.

-- Due to the downward movement of the baby, you will experience extra weight around the lower abdomen, making it difficult for you to walk in ease.
+- Due to the downward movement of the baby at pregnancy week 36, you will experience extra weight around the lower abdomen, making it difficult for you to walk in ease.
 This may also lead to some pelvic pain.

 - However, the downward movement will relieve the upward pressure on the diaphragm.
 This is called lightening.
 The result: you can now take longer and deeper breaths.
 This pressure will also force you to pee more.